ctcl-bregis/ctclsite-rust/config/projects/content/mct_2.md

 In the diagram sent to the LattePanda team on June 20, 2024, the display mentioned is the [DFRobot 11.6" 1920x1080 eDP LCD](https://www.dfrobot.com/product-2794.html).
 Use of the DFRobot display would make development much easier and lower the implementation cost.

 ### Case
 The current plan is to use white 3D printed PETG for the case.
 With the size of the display, the case cannot be printed, at least in one piece, on the Ender V2 printer that I have currently.

+On July 8, 2024, I considered making the case out of plywood like I did with MediaCow Touch 1 due to the similar or better density of various species of wood.
+Wood would likely make the manufacture of the case parts more difficult.

 ## Software

 ### Operating System

-With the Intel N100 CPU, there is the possibility of having a dual-boot configuration.

 Custom drivers may be required for some hardware on the device.
+This may have a Linux distribution like Linux Mint be used on the device instead of Windows.

 ### BIOS
 Likely I would make the effort to port Coreboot to the LattePanda Mu as currently, the [BIOS images provided are closed source](https://github.com/LattePandaTeam/LattePanda-Mu/tree/main/Softwares/BIOS).
 The main concern with these BIOS images being closed source is that there would be no ability to have a customized boot splash image, custom hardware layouts and other features that I would have to tweak for use in a tablet device.